 Initialisms for “Pretty Damn/Darn Quick” and “As Soon As Possible.”

-Now, we’ll give you five dollars if you have a hard-boiled egg in your purse.
+Now, I’ll give you five dollars if you have a hard-boiled egg in your purse.

 Let’s Make a Deal is a TV game show that originally ran from 1963 to 1976.
 It has come and gone again in various incarnations; the most recent version began airing in 2009.
 At the end of most episodes, the host (usually Monty Hall) would venture into the oddly attired audience and ask people if they had random things on their person.
 If they did, Hall would give them some cash.

 Oh, you crushed my sternum and made me sit on a hard thing.
-It hurts and stuff, ahhhh.
+It’s hot and it hurts and stuff.
+Ahhh.

 In an old commercial for the antiseptic/anesthetic first-aid spray Bactine, a kid with an owie declared, “It’s all hot and it hurts and stuff.”
 Bactine is sold by Wellspring Pharmaceuticals and was introduced in 1950.

 Edith Massey (1918-1984) was an actress who appeared in several of John Waters’ cult films and even led her own short-lived punk band, Edie and the Eggs.